 - The majority of families work in Durham or the Research Triangle Park;

-- Afternoon child care needs are met through MSD’s After School care (nearly 35% of students), grandparents/ family, nannies, after school enrichment programs, and flexible work schedules;
+- Afternoon child care needs are met through MSD’s After School care, grandparents/ family, nannies, after school enrichment programs, and flexible work schedules;

-- Nearly all of our families actively volunteer by sending in classroom snacks, taking care of classroom pets, giving classroom presentations, supporting school events, and serving on school committees, including the Parents Association and Diversity Committee;
+- Nearly all of our families actively volunteer by supporting teacher's classroom needs, planning school events, and serving on school committees, including the Parents Association and Diversity Committee;

 - 84% of our families live in Durham, 9% in Chapel Hill, and 7% in surrounding areas.